Wachira-2030/Ovary-oracle/README.md

 PCOS can cause hormonal imbalances, irregular periods, excess androgen levels and cysts in the ovaries.
 Irregular periods, usually with a lack of ovulation, can make it difficult to become pregnant.
 PCOS is a leading cause of infertility.

+## Main Objective
+To create a deployable PCOS predicting model.

 ## Data Understanding

 > The dataset was collected from 10 different hospitals in Kerala,India.